juliandeleonguerrero/Worldbuilding-Obsidian-Template/worldbuilding-template/Material/Material.md

 # Folder Organization
 ## Afflictions
 Notes on disease, infection, and pestilence can be stored here.
+## Agriculture
+Notes on common crops and forms of cultivation can be stored here.
+## Climate
+Information about climate and weather patterns can be stored here.
+## Currency
+Information on various currencies in your world can be stored here.
+## Geography
+Interesting notes on geography within your world, and how it manifests can be stored here.
 ## Magic
 Interesting spells, rituals, and the laws of magic itself can be stored here.
 ## Metaphysics